 Staley Library opened in 1978 as Millikin’s second free-standing library building.
 The A.E.
 Staley Manufacturing Company and the Staley family contributed over $2.1 million to the university.
 Staley company founder, A.E.
 Staley supported the university in his lifetime and his son, A.E.
 Staley, Jr. served for 20 years on Millikin’s Board of Trustees.

 In 2016, construction began to renovate and expand Staley Library into the University Commons at Staley Library.
-This building, opening in fall 2017, will house not only the library, but other student support services, the campus radio station, campus dining, and the Oberhelman Leadership Center, named for Caterpillar CEO and 1975 alumnus Doug Oberhelman and his wife, Diane.
+This building, which opened in fall 2017, houses not only the library, but other student support services, the campus radio station (WJMU), campus dining, the Center for International Education, and the Oberhelman Leadership Center, named for Caterpillar CEO and 1975 alumnus Doug Oberhelman and his wife, Diane.

 Turn and walk north, until you are able to look to your left (west) and see #36 across Fairview Avenue.